|

 metres of meeting and convention facilities, as well as about 2,500 hotel

-form of two floating crystal pavilions and an ArtScience Museum, the rooftop
+the form of two floating crystal pavilions and an ArtScience Museum, the

 Building on Singapore's green legacy,

-for the area.
-With the first phase of the project slated for completion in
+planned for the area.
+With the first phase of the project slated for

-2010, the Gardens at Marina Bay will be another unique destination
+completion in 2010, the Gardens at Marina Bay will be another unique

-attraction for those visiting Singapore and a green sanctuary for people
+destination attraction for those visiting Singapore and a green sanctuary

 Each garden will feature a distinctive